MoshiulRabbi/stureg/README.md

 Added here to feel how real time project production deployment works with cloud.

-Disabled users Login functionality sake of demonstrating
+Disabled users Login functionality for demonstrating

 https://stureg.azurewebsites.net/

 >can take 30sec to open the site (the server) for the first time, as im using azure free tier :no_mouth:

+clone the repo, install requirements.txt, (No migration as data stored in json) and run "python manage.py runserver" and it'll up ( localhost )